brickfrog/ankigen/README.md

 # AnkiGen - Anki Card Generator

-AnkiGen is a Gradio-based web application that generates Anki flashcards using OpenAI's GPT models.
-It creates CSV and `.apkg` deck files with subject-specific card generation.
+AnkiGen generates Anki flashcards using OpenAI's GPT models.
+Available as both a web interface (Gradio) and command-line tool, it creates CSV and `.apkg` deck files with intelligent auto-configuration.

 ## Features

 - Generate Anki cards for various subjects or from provided text/URLs
+- AI-powered auto-configuration (intelligently determines topics, card counts, and models)
 - Create structured learning paths for complex topics
 - Export to CSV or `.apkg` format with default styling
 - Customizable number of topics and cards per topic
 - Built-in quality review system
+- **CLI for quick terminal-based generation**
-- User-friendly Gradio interface
+- **Web interface for interactive use**

 ## Installation